compasjs/docs/content/features/background-jobs.md

 - `name` (string): Optional name that this JobQueueWorker will filter the jobs on.
 If not necessary, argument can be skipped.
 - `options`:

   - `pollInterval` (number): Interval in milliseconds that the worker should look for new jobs.
 Is only used if no job is found directly after completing a job.
 Defaults to 1500 milliseconds
   - `parallelCount` (number): The number of parallel jobs to take on.
 This number should not be higher than the amount of connections your sql instance may create.
 Defaults to 1.
+  - `handlerTimeout` (number): The number of milliseconds the handler may run before it should be aborted.
+Note that only `newEventFromEvent` and `eventStart` check if an event is aborted by default.
+Defaults to 30 seconds.
-  - `handler` (function): The callback that is called on new jobs.
+  - `handler` (function|object): The callback that is called on new jobs.
 If a job throws, the job is not marked as complete and retried most likely immediately.
+If an object is passed in it acts as a lookup table based on the job name.
+If no handler is found, the job will automatically pass.
+The object values may be just an handler or the following object:

+    ```js
+    const specifcHandlerSpecification = {
+      handler: async (event, sql, job) => {},
+      timout: 1400, // 1.4 seconds
+    };
+    ```

     The handler is called with the following parameters:

+    - `event`: An @compas/insight event, which is aborted after the specified timeout.
+The event is already started and will be stopped by the job worker.
     - `sql`: A Postgres connection already in transaction.
 If the transaction is aborted, the job is not marked complete.
-    - `job`: The job, containing `name`, `data`, `priority`, `scheduledAt` and `createdAt` properties.
+    - `job`: The job, containing `name`, `data`, `priority`, `scheduledAt`, `handlerTimeout`, `retryCount` and `createdAt` properties.

 Returns a new `JobQueueWorker` instance that is not started yet.